 As a swimming teacher, you will need plenty of patience and understanding as your pupils need to build confidence in both you as their teacher as well as their own abilities in the water as they learn and progress.

 Planning is crucial to delivering swimming lessons that get results.
-Click here for some ready-made swimming lesson plans for beginners.
+Check out my Beginner Lesson Plans below.

 The best way to teach swimming is to focus on one or two of the following areas in each lesson and gradually include them all over a period of several lessons.